 Q: I’m completely lost and have no idea what I’m doing.
 I want to be a model GEOC member, but I don’t know where to start.
 Who can I ask for help?

-A: The current GEOC Chair is certainly a resource, but please feel free to contact the GEOC Program Assistant as well.
-Your current GEOC administrator is Karen Piantek, and she can be emailed directly at firstname.lastname@example.org or at email@example.com.
-Phone: 486-1195.
-The current GEOC Chair is Eric Schultz.
+A: The current GEOC Chair is certainly a resource.
+Please also feel free to contact the GEOC administrative Program Assistant as well.
+Your current GEOC administrator is Karen McDermott (formerly Piantek), and she can be emailed directly at firstname.lastname@example.org or at email@example.com.
+Phone: 860-486-1195 (leave a message).
+The current GEOC Chair is Manuela Wagner.

 Q: As a new GEOC member, should I expect to be hazed?

 A: The University of Connecticut is an institute of higher learning and does not condone hazing in any form.
 Unofficially, though, watch out for whoopee cushions on your chair at your first meeting.
 And welcome to GEOC!